Contrast-Security-OSS/docs/content/installation/netcore/install/Installation-overview-netcore.md

 <!--
 title: "Overview of Contrast .NET Core Agent Installation"
 description: "Contrast .NET Core agent installation overview"
-tags: "installation agent .NET Core dotnetcore windows azure overview" -->
+tags: "installation agent .NET Core windows azure overview" -->

 The **Contrast .NET Core agent** analyzes the behavior of .NET Core web applications as users interact with them.
 To start analyzing an application, [download the .NET Core agent distribution](installation-netcoreinstall.html) from the Contrast UI, and set up the environment of your applications to use the agent.